-Common stock and earnings (loss) per share: The par value for common stock is \$0.10 per share with 20,000,000 shares authorized.
-As of December 31, 2023 and 2022 the company had 7,748,922 and 7,746,922 common shares issued and outstanding, respectively.
+Common stock and earnings per share: The par value for common stock is \$0.10 per share with 20,000,000 shares authorized.
+As of December 31, 2024 and 2023 the company had 7,748,922 and 7,748,922 common shares issued and outstanding, respectively.

-Earnings per share attributable to the Company's common stockholders were computed based on the net income (loss) and the weighted average number of shares outstanding during each year.
-The weighted average number of shares outstanding during the years ended December 31, 2023 and 2022 were 7,747,618 and 7,746,318 shares, respectively.
+Earnings per share attributable to the Company's common stockholders were computed based on the net income and the weighted average number of shares outstanding during each year.
+The weighted average number of shares outstanding during the years ended December 31, 2024 and 2023 were 7,748,922 and 7,747,618 shares, respectively.
 Potential common shares are excluded from the computation when their effect is anti-dilutive.
-Basic and diluted net gain (loss) per common share is the same for the years ended December 31, 2023 and 2022.
+Basic and diluted net gain per common share is the same for the years ended December 31, 2024 and 2023.